Zhell1/alephium-challenge/README.md

     { "name": "TransferAlphFromSelf" },
 ```

-what can we read ? that to get to TransferAlphFromSelf, we need to:
+What can we read ? that to get to TransferAlphFromSelf, we need to:

 - load local var 1 onto the stack (which is the puzzle solution we have to provide)
 - convert it to 8 byte format